 Request Body Parameters

-Parameter Type Required Description client_id string ✅ Yes Your application’s client ID. email string ✅ Yes The email address of the user whose 2FA status is being updated. secret string ⚠️ Optional (for DISABLE) The last known TOTP secret for the user.
-Required only when enabling 2FA, to verify ownership. action string ✅ Yes Must be either "ENABLE" to activate 2FA or "DISABLE" to deactivate it. type string ✅ Yes The type of 2FA.
-Currently supports "TOTP". algorithm string ✅ Yes The hashing algorithm for TOTP generation (e.g., "SHA1"). digits number ✅ Yes Number of digits in the TOTP code (typically 6). period number ✅ Yes The validity period of each TOTP code in seconds (e.g., 30).
-Example Request
+Parameter Type Required Description client_id string ✅ Yes Your application’s client ID. email string ✅ Yes The email address of the user whose 2FA status is being updated. action string ✅ Yes Must be either "ENABLE" to activate 2FA or "DISABLE" to deactivate it. secret string ✅ Yes* The last known TOTP secret for the user.
+Required only when enabling 2FA, to verify ownership (encoded in Base32 format without padding) type string ✅ Yes* The type of 2FA.
+Currently supports "TOTP". algorithm string ✅ Yes* The hashing algorithm for TOTP generation (e.g., "SHA1"). digits number ✅ Yes* Number of digits in the TOTP code (typically 6). period number ✅ Yes* The validity period of each TOTP code in seconds (e.g., 30). (*) Required only when enabling 2FA

 Error Response